emmavoelker/final_project_EmmaVoelker/README.md

 #### Components of the Research Protocol
 Target audience: 1) Parents with children in K-12 schooling 2) Casual art enjoyers 3) Art Educators

 In identifying representative individuals to interview, I wanted to interview some Heinz College peers, as they are also studying arts management and would not only be interested in the topic, but have a stake in the results.

 I also interviewed someone who does not fall into my defined "target audience" to observe if they had any additional comments or criticisms that my target audience did not identify.
+Coming from a different background, I was curious to see if he had any additional insight into both the results of the data and the way that it was presented.
+Some of my target audiences likely have a background in the arts, or are at least aware of any key statistical facts.

 #### Interview Script & Findings
 d. the findings from your interviews; and